novus/nvd3/README.md

 To enable, set **useInteractiveGuideline** to true.
 See examples in the **test/** directory for how this tooltip works.
 * New test pages have been created for various kinds of charts.
 They live in the **test/** directory.
 The goal of these test pages is to aid in regression testing coverage when changes are made to charts.
-* Pie charts accept data in a different way, and if you update to version 1.1, your pie charts will likely break.
+* Pie charts accept data in a different way, and if you update to version 1.1, **your pie charts will break**.
 See the pie chart examples for how data should be properly passed in.
 It's a very simple change.
 * Pie charts can now accept a 'labelType' property.
 * Tooltip transitions are **turned off** by default, if you update to the latest nv.d3.css.
 To bring them back, add a 'with-transitions' CSS class